J4X-98/Writeups/CTFs/justCTF2023/BabyOtter/writeup.md

 1. Fetch vector[i]
 2. Get index by xoring the byte with the lsb of tmp
 3. Shift tmp by one byte to the left
-4. Xor tmp with the tale entry at the index
+4. Xor tmp with the table entry at the index

 In the end it xord the result with 0xFFFFFFFF and returned it.